mohsenoid/Android-Interview-Questions/OOP.md

    * **O**pen/closed principle:
      * A software module/class/method should be open for extension but closed for modification.
      * any software entity should be open for extension but closed for modification.
-     * Trying new shoes doesn’t require you to saw your feet off.
+     * Trying new shoes doesn’t require you to cut your feet off with a saw.
    * **L**iskov substitution principle:
      * Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program
    * **I**nterface segregation principle: